EchoMAV/docs/docs/echopilot_pwm_pinout.md

 PIN 14        | O            | +3.3V          | IO PWM CH1

 #### Header PWM Outputs
-This connector is used along with the provided cable to connect J20 on the Carrier Board.
+This header is used to connect to Futaba-style servo connectors.
+The PWM outputs are broken up into two groups.
+To understand why, consider that the autopilot (Flight Management Unit) is based on two separate ICs, a primary controller (often referred to as "the" FMU) and an IO controller (IOMCU).
+The IOMCU provides the PWM output to CH1 - CH8, which the FMU directly handles CH 9 - CH 12.
+In Pixhawk designs, the IOMCU outputs are historically (confusingly?) labeled "MAIN."
+The outputs directly from the FMU are historically named "AUX."
+At this point you might be asking yourself "why all this confusion."
+There are two reasons the EchoPilot uses an IOMCU (many autopilots do not) 1.
+It allows us to support up to 14 PWM outputs and 2.
+It provides a level of safety and redundancy because the IOMCU can allow core functionality (RC Control) even if the primary FMU fails or crashes.

+One important consideration between "MAIN" and "AUX" outputs are if you are using DShot if your system.
+DShot outputs are only supported by the FMU, therefore on the EchoPilot AI only "AUX" outputs support DShot.
+With the stock Carrier board and PWM breakout board, 4 "AUX" outputs are available.

 !!! warning

-    The middle ("+") pin is bussed together, allowing you to distribute your VServo voltage using this connector.
-The EchoPilot AI does **NOT** provide VServo voltage, this must be supplied by an external regulator, BEC, etc. Typically this is provided by an Electronic Speed Controller (ESC) in the system.
+    The middle ("+") pin is bussed together, allowing you to distribute your +VServo voltage.
+The EchoPilot AI does **NOT** provide +VServo voltage, this must be supplied by an external regulator, BEC, etc. Typically +VServo is provided by an Electronic Speed Controller (ESC) in the system.

 Connector: J2, Part Number: TSW-112-08-G-T-RA_1